-The curriculum framework in Morris is the International Baccalaureate Programme (IB PYP), which began implementation at Morris - Friends' Primary Years in 2001.
-The PYP is the curriculum framework for all children from Pre Kinder to Year 6.
+The curriculum framework in Morris is the International Baccalaureate Primary Years Programme (IB PYP), which began implementation at Morris - Friends' Primary Years in 2001.
+The PYP is the curriculum framework for all children from 3-year-old Kindergarten to Year 6.
 It focuses on the development of the whole child, offering a framework to meet the academic, cultural, physical, social, emotional and spiritual development of each person.
-The Australian Curriculum (ACARA) is covered within this framework.
+The Australian Curriculum (ACARA) and Early Years Learning Framework is covered within this framework.